An elliptic Virasoro symmetry in 6d: Introduction

 It seems to be quite important to understand whether AGT-like relations exist in other dimensions as well, in particular in 6d where much of the 4d physics finds its natural origin.
-One of the main motivations behind this work was indeed to explore the possibility of studying 6d theories through AGT inspired methods.
-Our results can be summarized in the proposal \be \mathcal{Z}^{\mathbb{R}^4\times \mathbb{T}^2}_{\rm inst}\simeq\bra {\gamma_\infty} \prod_{i=1}^N V_{\gamma_i}(x_i)\ket{\gamma_0}_{e\textrm{-Vir}}~,\nn \ee where the l.h.s captures the supersymmetric partition function of a 6d $(1,0)$ theory on a torus which can be engineered in M-theory by two M5-branes probing a transverse $A_{N-1}$ singularity \cite{Blum:1997mm}, while the r.h.s. represents the chiral blocks of an elliptically deformed Virasoro algebra, which we define.
+One of the main motivations behind this work was indeed to explore the possibility of studying 6d theories through AGT inspired methods, a topic which was previously addressed also in \cite{Nekrasov:2012xe,Nekrasov:2013xda}.
+Our results can be summarized in the proposal \be \mathcal{Z}^{\mathbb{R}^4\times \mathbb{T}^2}_{\rm inst}\simeq\bra {\gamma_\infty} \prod_{i=1}^N V_{\gamma_i}(x_i)\ket{\gamma_0}_{e\textrm{-Vir}}~,\nn \ee where the l.h.s. captures the supersymmetric partition function of a 6d $(1,0)$ theory on a torus which can be engineered in M-theory by two M5-branes probing a transverse $A_{N-1}$ singularity \cite{Blum:1997mm}, while the r.h.s. represents the chiral blocks of an elliptically deformed Virasoro algebra, which we define in this paper.

 This result can be read as the natural 1-parameter deformation (table \ref{tab1})